-12. Completed the MFC Appointment Form and sent in a $250 application fee.
-(This fee is being used to help offset travel equalization costs and may be waived under extenuating circumstances.
+- Completed the MFC Appointment Form and sent in a $250 appointment fee.
+(This fee may be waived under extenuating circumstances.
 Please consult with the Ministerial Credentialing Director for further information.)

 The Ministerial Fellowship Committee affirms that the granting of candidacy status permits the Ministerial Credentialing Office to share this information with those institutions and people who are engaged in your ministerial formation.

 Any individual who holds Aspirant or Candidate status with the MFC may request provisional endorsement from the UUA while they continue through the fellowshipping process for the following purposes: